AudioKit/AudioKit/docs/README.md

 We try to include a README folder in every directory of AudioKit to describe folders' contents and to provide some basic quickstart information.

-README files can contain *TODO* sections which contain things that could or should improve the material in that folder.
+README files can contain *TO DO* sections which contain things that could or should improve the material in that folder.

 ## Playgrounds